vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/HTMLKit.md

 - **Declarative syntax** - The declarative syntax helps you write valid HTML markup.

-- **Template system** - You can scaffold your written code into various, reusable layouts to create an entire template.
+- **Template system** - You can scaffold your written code into various, reusable views to create an entire template.

 - **Dynamic context** - Apply context to your template to process content dynamically.

-- **Preprocess content** - The static content of the template will be preprocessed, to spare time and performance, when the template is executed.

 - **Language localization** - Specify the parts of the template, that should be translated or formatted for local languages and cultures.

 - **UI components** - Construct user interfaces with the components library.

+- **Symbol bundle** - Use the symbols wich come within the framework.

 ## Integration